Who We Are

 In the last 10 years, Growthpoint has played a critical role in leading the transition of green building as an experimental activity in the property sector to an integrated component in the conceptualisation, implementation and operation of buildings.

 We understand the importance of a clearly defined ESG strategy, targets and results to our investors with an increasing focus on both financial and non-financial performance.

 We understand that the relationship between climate change and the built environment is integral, with the construction and operation of buildings responsible for approximately 30% of global CO2 emissions.

 While climate change is frequently linked to environmental issues alone, we believe that social, economic and environmental sustainability are interrelated.
 Green buildings are one of the most cost-effective solutions to climate change, providing significant environmental, economic and social benefits.
-With more than 100 buildings certified to date, at an estimated book value of R19.5 billion and over 1 160 000m2 GLA, we own the largest collection of Green Star rated buildings in the country.
+With 95 certificates from 71 buildings, at an estimated book value of R14,9 billion and 897 383m2 GLA, we own one of the largest collection of Green Star rated buildings in the country.

 As a platinum founding member of the Green Building Council South Africa (GBCSA), we work hard to create sustainable workspaces that have minimal impact on the environment, while providing maximum benefit to the people who occupy these spaces.

 High-quality indoor environments contribute significantly towards the health, wellness and productivity of the people who use these spaces, and an exciting example of the integrated environmental, social and economic benefits of green buildings.